dEAduction/dEAduction/CONTRIBUTING_V2.md

 # Contributing to d∃∀duction

 Hello and welcome!
 Contributing to d∃∀duction is the best way to help.
 It is a free software : everybody has access to the code-base and can participate!
 We are a small team of dumb devs, we don't know what we're doing.
-This document tells you what you can do to help, how you can do it and what to expect.
+This document tells you what you can do, what to expect, and helps you do it.

 ## Get started